News & Events

 Housing + Habitat Resource Fair

-Housing + Habitat Resource Fairs As part of the Wildlands Urban Interface (WUI) Research for Resilience: Addressing California’s Climate, Conservation & Housing Crises initiative, the Center for Critical Urban and Environmental Studies, together with the Santa Cruz County Long Term Recovery Group and other aligned community grassroots and government organizations, will host Housing and Habitat…
+Events + Resource Fairs As part of the Wildlands Urban Interface (WUI) Research for Resilience: Addressing California’s Climate, Conservation & Housing Crises initiative, the Center for Critical Urban and Environmental Studies, together with the Santa Cruz County Long Term Recovery Group and other aligned community grassroots and government organizations, hosted Housing and Habitat Community Resource…

 • Housing + Habitat Survey